HimkarSingh/cracktoolkit/README.md

-# VectorFlow
+# CrackToolKit

-VectorFlow is a modern, sleek utility app for comprehensive PDF and image management.
+CrackToolKit is a modern, sleek utility app for comprehensive PDF and image management.

 This application is built with Next.js and Firebase Genkit.